 Traditional metal braces fit on the front of teeth.
 These are the metal braces you probably remember getting from a dentist in your teen years.
-But now there are many types of dental braces to improve oral health are provide orthodontic care.
+But now there are many types of dental braces to improve oral health and provide orthodontic care to fit every lifestyle!

 But lingual braces are different.
 They are braces that are attached behind the teeth.
 This makes them virtually impossible to see.
 Most of our patients refer to this technology as “invisible braces” or “incognito braces!”

 At the Orthospaceship, Dr. F. Isaac Hakim and Dr. Chantal Hakim offer lingual braces for those who are seeking an invisible option when wearing braces.
 Because lingual braces are placed behind the tooth they are almost completely hidden, making the braces almost completely invisible.
 This allows you to fix your dental problems without others seeing your orthodontic treatment appliance.

 Where can I get lingual braces near me?

 In the Los Angeles area, there are many dentistry providers.
 But for Southern California, one of the largest provider practices is the Orthospaceship- Hakim Orthodontics.